jupyterhub/jupyterhub-python-repo-template/docs/source/docs.md

 # Documentation

-This section contains information about documentation practices and standards that are usually used across JupyterHub project repositories.
+This section contains information about practices and standards that are usually used across JupyterHub project repositories.

 ## The recommended `docs` directory structure